 Jinnah returned hesitatingly to revive the moribund League.
 He united the Aziz and Hidayat factions into which the League had split, and attempted to reassert the old centralizing strategy based on cooperation with the Congress.
 Again, the nationalist approach was opposed by pusillanimous sycophants based in the provinces, who preferred special privileges under the Raj's protection.
 A short-lived revolt was led by Hafiz Hidayat Husain and supported by Fazl-i-Husain and the Nawab of Chhatari.
 They formed the 'Parliament Majlis,' but it collapsed on Hidayat's death.53 On 23 June 1935, Jinnah entered negotiations with Rajendra Prasad on the thorny issue of separate electorates, which he was willing to surrender in return for other safeguards.
 There was some support for this move among the Muslims of east Bengal.
-During the negotiations, however, Jinnah kept raising that the terms had to be accepted by the bhadralok of east Bengal, the Sikhs, the Hindu Mahasabha and Malaviya.
+During the negotiations, however, Jinnah kept raising the stakes, first asking for clear majorities in the Punjab and Bengal, and finally insisting that the terms had to be accepted by the bhadralok of east Bengal, the Sikhs, the Hindu Mahasabha and Malaviya.
 Eventually the Jinnah-Prasad talks broke down due to the implacable hostility of the bhadralok to the